pufferfish-io/deploy/README.md

 # Deploy

-Infrastructure manifests and GitHub Actions for services (Ingress, MinIO, Telegram Forwarder).
+Infrastructure manifests and GitHub Actions for services (Ingress, Telegram Forwarder).

 ## New Environment Keys (consolidated)